 Animations punctuate key details to keep the viewer engaged.
 This video shows those animations you may have missed in the first video when Balaji was talking.

-The pitch was made… investors were intrigued.
+The pitch was made and investors were intrigued.
 Now they needed to see what they’re being asked to invest in.
-Although the team has brilliant mathematicians, they desperately needed help with the design.
+While brilliant economists and mathematicians, the Zingfin engineers were not very good at organizing their numbers in an easy-to-read and easy-to-use set of tools.